charlesrocabert/MetEvolSim/README.md

 - pip &ge; 19.1 (optional).

 ## Installation <a name="installation"></a>
 &bullet; To install Copasi software, visit http://copasi.org/.
+You will need the command line version named CopasiSE.

-&bullet; To install the current release of MetEvolSim:
+&bullet; To install the latest release of MetEvolSim:
 ```shell
 pip install MetEvolSim
 ```